alejandroarmas/alejandroarmas.github.io/content/coaching.md

 ## Consultation

-To schedule a complimentary 15-minute consultation, select a slot at [cal.com/alejandroarmas](https://cal.com/alejandroarmas) and email me an introduction to:
+To schedule a complimentary 15-minute consultation:

+1. select a slot at [cal.com/alejandroarmas](https://cal.com/alejandroarmas)
+2. email me an introduction to:
    - armas < at > ucdavis < dot > edu
    - titled:  "*Coaching Intro - YOUR NAME*"